 Land use scenarios are built by applying population, housing, employment, and development attributes to the parcels or blocks of a scenario canvas.
 These attributes can be applied by "painting" canvas features with land use types (Building Types or Place Types).
 As a complement to painting by type, you can also paint "by attribute" to directly specify values for dwelling units, employment, and their associated building area.
-This article provides an overview of the scenario building controls, and steps on how to build a scenario.
+This article provides an overview of the scenario building controls, and steps on how to build a scenario and track scenario paints.

 Before starting, it's a good idea to review the land use types and library settings that you'll be using.
 You can use the default set of types that come loaded with UrbanFootprint, or you may choose to create your own.
 For more information, see Building and Place Types.